lincc-frameworks/python-project-template/docs/source/new_project.rst

        `airspeed velocity (ASV) <https://asv.readthedocs.io/en/stable/>`_.
 The template will add the GitHub workflows for continuous integration and create a sample benchmarking suite under ``benchmarks/benchmarks/benchmarks.py``.
 Defaults to ``True`` during simple installation.
-   * - *Do you want to add a .gitattributes with entries for git-lfs?*
-     - Support for large files for use in git.
-This option is primarily informational and no answer locks you in to using (or not using) git-lfs.
-Importantly, selecting this option does not install git-lfs for your project (see :doc:`Git_Large_File_Support <../practices/git-lfs>`).

 While these choices will provide the initial structure for your project, most can be changed later.